ozguryazilimas/wp-postane/captcha/readme.txt

 == Description ==

-The Captcha plugin allows you to implement a super security captcha form into web forms.
-It protects your website from spam by means of math logic, easily understood by human beings.
-You will not have to spend your precious time on annoying attempts to understand hard-to-read words, combinations of letters or pictures that make your eyes pop up.
+The Captcha plugin adds a captcha form into web pages.
+This captcha can be used for login, registration, password recovery, comments forms.
+It protects your website from spammers by means of math logic, easily understandable by human beings.
 All you need is to do one of the three basic maths actions - add, subtract and multiply.
+You will not have to spend your precious time on annoying attempts to understand hard-to-read words, combinations of letters or surreal pictures.
 This captcha can be used for login, registration, password recovery, comments forms.
 There is also a premium version of the plugin, allowing compatibility with BuddyPress (Registration form, Comments form, "Create a Group" form) and Contact Form 7.